 The market price of shares of our common stock, similar to the market price of shares of common stock of other biopharmaceutical companies, is subject to wide fluctuations.
-From January 1, 2017 to December 31, 2017 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$5.08 to a low of \$3.24 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+From January 1, 2018 to December 31, 2018 the daily closing price of our common stock on the NASDAQ Global Market ranged from a high of \$12.04 to a low of \$4.77 and will continue to be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- plans for, progress of, or results from nonclinical studies and clinical trials of ZGN-1061, ZGN-1258, and/or other product candidates; - the failure of the FDA to accept our IND for ZGN-1061 or for ZGN-1258; - the failure of the FDA or the EMA to approve ZGN-1061 or ZGN-1258; - our ability to establish an adequate safety margin and profile for ZGN-1061, ZGN-1258, or other product candidates, including risk of serious thromboembolic events; - · announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other type 2 diabetes or PWS therapies; - regulatory or legal developments in the United States and other countries; - failure of ZGN-1061 or ZGN-1258, if successfully developed and approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel;
+- plans for, progress of, or results from nonclinical studies and clinical trials of ZGN-1061 and/or our other product candidates; - the failure of the FDA to grant an IND allowance for ZGN-1061 or our other product candidates; - the failure of the FDA or the EMA to approve ZGN-1061 or our other product candidates; - our ability to establish an adequate safety margin and profile for ZGN-1061 or our other product candidates, including risk of serious thromboembolic events;

-- discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other type 2 diabetes or PWS therapies; - regulatory or legal developments in the United States and other countries; - failure of ZGN-1061, or our other product candidates, if successfully developed and approved, to achieve commercial success; - our ability to continue to evaluate ZGN-1258 following an unexpected finding in rodent toxicology studies; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.